EpiForeSITE/software/README.md

 # Software development coordination

 This repo should be used for coordinating all the software development activities by the ForeSITE group.
+Here is an example of another project (open) where I coordinated/organized open-source dev practices: https://github.com/USCbiostats/software-dev.
+We can use lots of it here.

 # Existing software packages